-Test questions continue on next page '
+Test questions continue on next page →

+11. The ethical principle of competency is the duty to

+- A) tell the truth.

+- B) only practice in areas of expertise.

+- C) enter into challenging relationships.

+- D) try to solve problems faster than other counselors.

+12. Which of the following is NOT one of the nine sections included in the ACA Code of Ethics?

+- A) Resolving Ethical Issues

+- B) Institutional Assumptions

+- C) Professional Responsibility

+- D) Confidentiality and Privacy

+13. Deontologic ethics is

+- A) the principle that all people are not of equal value. - B) okay with lying if it is seen to be in the client's best interest. - based upon the principle that people should always be treated as means to an end. - D) a system of ethical decision making that stands on absolute truths and unwavering principles.

+14. Which of the following is considered a teleologic ethical theory?

+- A) Utilitarianism

+- B) Theologic ethics

+- C) Mandatory ethics

+- D) All of the above

+15. Which of the following is NOT a component of decision analyses?

+- A) Calculating the expected value - B) Creating the pathways of the decision - C) Listing the pros or cons of the various decisions - D) Identifying the perspectives of the ethical theories

-- 26. The first step in Kenyon's decision-making model is to resolve the conflicts. - A) True - B) False - 27.
-Naming the dilemma involves identifying the values in conflict. - A) True - B) False - 28.
-What is the main focus of the Ethical Principles Screen developed by Loewenberg and Dolgoff? - A) It is a screening method that allows for self-reflection and implicit argumentation. - B) It assists the social work practitioner to identify his/her values and personal beliefs to set the context of ethical decision making. - C) It is a method that focuses on a hierarchy of ethical principles to evaluate the potential course of action for ethical dilemmas. - D) It lists out all the general ethical principles and asks the professional to identify the most meaningful to apply to the ethical dilemma. - 29.
-The purpose of ethical self-reflection is to learn more about oneself as a decision maker or to better understand the lens one wears to make decisions. - A) True - B) False - 30.
-Lawrence Kohlberg identifies two important correlates of his six stages of moral development.
-One of these is that - A) everyone goes through each stage in a different order. - every person can understand each stage of moral development. - C) a person at one stage can understand any stage below him, but cannot understand more than one stage above. - D) once a person progresses through a stage, they no longer understand the stage below, but can understand one stage above.
+16. What is the main focus of the Ethical Principles Screen developed by Loewenberg and Dolgoff?

+- A) It is a screening method that allows for self-reflection and implicit argumentation. - B) It is a method that focuses on a hierarchy of ethical principles to evaluate the potential course of action for ethical dilemmas. - C) It assists counselors to identify his/her values and personal beliefs to set the context of ethical decision making. - D) It lists out all the general ethical principles and asks the professional to identify the most meaningful to apply to the ethical dilemma.

+17. Lawrence Kohlberg identifies two important correlates of his six stages of moral development.
+One of these is that

+- A) everyone goes through each stage in a different order. - B) every person can understand each stage of moral development. - C) a person at one stage can understand any stage below him or her, but cannot understand more than one stage above. - D) after a person progresses through a stage, he or she no longer understand the stage below, but can understand one stage above.

-- 31. Lawrence Kohlberg presumes there are six stages of moral development that people go through.
-A person making a stage 5 decision uses the following justification: - A) "If I do not make that decision, I will be punished." - B) "If I make that decision, I will be rewarded and other people will help me." - C) "Others whom I care about will be pleased if I do this because they have taught me that this is what a good person does." - D) "This decision will contribute to social well-being, and, as members of a society, we have an obligation to every other member." - Schema Theory consists of three domains: modernism, postmoderism, and multiculturalism. - A) True - B) False - 33.
-The ethical concerns in managed care revolve around the issue of whether a social worker or practitioner should continue to provide services outside the parameter of the managed care contract. - A) True - B) False - 34.
-How might the ethical principle of confidentiality be compromised in a managed care system? - A) Distributive justice cannot be upheld. - B) A client's records are shared with the managed care operating organization without disclosure to the client. - C) The social worker has a fiduciary relationship with the managed care operating organization and values this more than the relationship with the client. - D) None of the above - 35.
-One of the struggles when dealing with multiculturalism and diversity issues while developing ethical guidelines is the question of how to develop one ethical guideline that can fully apply to the many diverse groups in our society. - A) True - B) False
+18. Lawrence Kohlberg presumes there are six stages of moral development.
+A person making a stage 5 decision uses which of the following justifications?

+- A) "If I do not make that decision, I will be punished." - B) "If I make that decision, I will be rewarded and other people will help me." - C) "Others whom I care about will be pleased if I do this because they have taught me that this is what a good person does." - D) "This decision will contribute to social wellbeing, and, as members of a society, we have an obligation to every other member."

+19. Which of the following ethical conflicts may be a concern in a managed care environment?

+- A) Distributive justice

+- B) Client confidentiality

+- C) Fiduciary relationships with clients vs. agencies

+- D) All of the above

+20. According to Manhal-Baugus, the two main ethical issues in online counseling are privacy/confidentiality and

+- A) justice.

+- B) beneficence.

+- C) multiculturalism.

+- D) principles of establishing online relationships.

-Be sure to transfer your answers to the Answer Sheet located on page 102.
+Be sure to transfer your answers to the Answer Sheet located on page 126.
 DO NOT send these test pages to NetCE.
 Retain them for your records.